 “I am for violence if non-violence means we continue postponing a solution to the American Black man’s problem just to avoid violence,” Malcolm X famously noted in his 1965 autobiography.
 To Hampton, who had seen white people spit and throw rocks on Civil Rights marchers, this made sense.

 His new philosophy toward Civil Rights dovetailed with a movement growing out of California: The Black Panthers.
 Founded in October 1966 by Huey P. Newton and Bobby Seale, the organization emphasized Black nationalism, socialism, and armed self-defense.
-In 1968, they opened a Chicago chapter — and Hampton got involved.
+In 1968, they opened a Chicago chapter and Hampton became involved.

 With Bobby Rush as the deputy minister and Hampton as the chairman, the Chicago Black Panthers set out to fight “racism, capitalism, and police brutality.”
 They also ran a preschool breakfast program and planned to open a medical clinic.
 And, following the teachings of Malcolm X — by the end of 1968, both X and King had been assassinated — the Black Panthers armed themselves.